TikTok has not responded to the "eaten alive" mukbang video

 In China, mukbang clips of the "eating and drinking" style have become saturated.
 Eating strange foods, from live insects to animals that are banned from being eaten, has become a popular way to attract views among TikTokers and Vloggers in recent years.

-Wang suffered swollen lips and facial disfigurement after filming the clip, but claimed that this foolish act helped him gain 100,000 more viewers.
+Wang suffered swollen lips and facial disfigurement after filming the clip, but claims that this foolish act helped him gain 100,000 more viewers.

-The video caption warns: "Danger, don't copy", but Wang also emphasizes that it is a "courageous" and "fearless" challenge.
+The video caption warns: "Danger, don't copy", but is also emphasized by Wang as a "courageous" and "fearless" challenge.
 Wang's account was locked by Douyin just before the user was about to release the new clip, according to SCMP.

 Photo cut from Korean raw chicken feet mukbang video